 Including presentations in your work experience bullet points

-Do This If: You regularly presented to colleagues, clients, or external stakeholders as part of your job.
+Include presentations in your work experience bullet points if you regularly presented to colleagues, clients, or external stakeholders as part of your job.

 - Designed and delivered 10+ training workshops, presentations, and learning modules using a range of training aids and computer software.